 We hiked below a cliff band

 Sonny negotiates the loose rock that extends along much of the ridge

-Pahrump Peak second point from the right
+Pahrump Peak is on the right in the foreground

 Mount Charleston on the left